-Raised with access to outdoors: The Freedom Ranges and American Bresse at Voodoo Farm spend most of their time outdoors, roaming 15 acres of hilly forest and dining on an all-natural, protein-rich diet of insects, frogs, newts, clover and spoilage from newly planted fruit trees.
+Raised with access to outdoors: The Rangers and American Bresse at Voodoo Farm spend most of their time outdoors, roaming 15 acres of hilly forest and dining on an all-natural, protein-rich diet of insects, frogs, newts, clover and spoilage from newly planted fruit trees.
 The birds are encouraged to find their own food, causing them to live longer, more active lives than commercially raised chickens.

-Antibiotic free: According to the Food and Drug Administration, 80 percent of all antibiotics sold in the United States are given to farm animals—not humans.
+Antibiotic-free: According to the Food and Drug Administration, 80 percent of all antibiotics sold in the United States are given to farm animals—not humans.
 Often these antibiotics are used not to cure sick animals, but to accelerate growth as well as to compensate for dirty, crowded conditions common in factory farms.
 Fed to animals at low levels day after day, they kill the weak germs, leaving behind the ones that are hardest to destroy.
 Over time, these drug-resistant bacteria, or “superbugs,” multiply and spread.

 At Voodoo Farm, our birds are never routinely given antibiotics.
 They are allowed to forage outdoors, live in coops that provide ample space per bird and grow naturally to their full weight over time.

 Feed grown without synthetic fertilizers or pesticides: Voodoo’s chickens forage in the forest for food most of the year and their diet is supplemented by feed grown without synthetic fertilizers or pesticides.